maxsitt/insect-detect-docs/docs/software/programming.md

 ```

 1. You can increase the capture frequency in this line, e.g. if you want to
-    only save a still frame every 10 seconds, every minute etc.
+    only save a still frame every 10 seconds/every minute.
 2.  `THE_12_MP` = 4032x3040 pixel, which is the maximum resolution of the IMX378
     camera sensor of the OAK-1.
 You can use other possible
     [sensor resolutions](https://docs.luxonis.com/projects/api/en/latest/references/python/#depthai.ColorCameraProperties.SensorResolution){target=_blank}